swaragsharma/swaragsharma/README.md

 **🖥️ Technical Proficiency 💡**

-When it comes to technical skills, I wield a versatile toolkit, harnessing the power of cutting-edge security operations tools like:
+When it comes to technical skills, I wield a versatile toolkit, harnessing the power of cutting-edge security operations tools like:<br />
 **🎯 Wireshark
 🌐 Nmap
 🚨 Snort